 A judge may also put you under a prohibition order to prevent you from being in contact with individuals under 16.
 A prohibition order could also include other restrictions such as preventing you from being in parks or around anyone under the age of 16 and any employment that involves individuals under the age of 16.
 These prohibition orders are at the discretion of the judge and could last a few months, a year, or for the rest of your life.

-How Lawyers Defend Against Allegations of Sexual Misconduct
+How Criminal Defence Lawyers Against Allegations of Sexual Assault

 To prove that sexual interference occurred, the Crown prosecutor must prove that the touching was intentional and for a sexual purpose and that the accused knew the person was below the age of consent or did not take reasonable steps to determine their age.
 The crown can use evidence such as the body part touched or words or gestures that took place with the touching.

-Your lawyer will defend your case by doing a thorough investigation and looking into the accuser’s background and any relevant details, such as the nature of your relationship and any history between you.
+Your criminal defence lawyer will defend your case by doing a thorough investigation and looking into the background of the alleged victim and any relevant details, such as the nature of your relationship and any history between you.

-- Mistake of age – Your lawyer may show that it was reasonable to assume the complainant was over the age of 16 if, for example, you met them at a business conference instead of a high school party.
+- Mistake of age – Your lawyer may show that it was reasonable to assume before the sexual activity that the complainant was over the age of consent if, for example, you met them at a business conference instead of a high school party.
+The accused must have taken “all reasonable steps” to ascertain the age of the victim.
+This same defence applies to charge of invitation to sexual touching.

-- Unintentional touching – you can prove that the touching was not intentional, for example, on a crowded bus.
+- Unintentional touching – you can prove that the touching was not intentional, for example, on a crowded bus and that it was not for sexual gratification or a sexual activity.

 - Touching for a non-sexual purpose – You can prove the touching was for a non-sexual purpose, such as medical treatment or other health-related reasons.

 In many cases, it comes down to the specific circumstances of each case.
-A lawyer experienced in defending cases of sexual interference can help determine the best method of defence.
+Criminal lawyers experienced in defending charges of sexual interference and other sexual offences can help determine the best method of defence.

-If you or a family member is facing sexual interference allegations, you need an experienced criminal lawyer to defend your case and help you avoid costly penalties.
+If you or a family member has been charged with sexual interference, you need an experienced criminal lawyer to defend your case and help you avoid costly penalties.
 William Jaksa has over ten years of experience as a criminal defence lawyer in Toronto.
 Talk to him today for a consultation on your case.
+If you are in custody you can reach counsel on his toll-free number: 1-844-LAW-WILL.